 Statements that someone engaged in behavior incompatible with the proper conduct of his business, trade, or profession

-These categories of statements are so commonly recognized as constitutional defamation per se as they are obviously harmful to the subject’s reputation without the need for further explanation or additional facts.
+These categories of statements are so commonly recognized as constitutional defamation per se as they are harmful to the subject’s reputation without the need for further explanation or additional facts.
 With this premise in mind, a number of jurisdictions, do not limit defamation per se to a specific list of categories, but, employ definitional concept.
-Thus, for example, in Ohio, any false statement will be considered defamatory per se if it naturally exposes the subject of the statement to hatred, ridicule, contempt or disgrace.
+Thus, for example, in Maryland, any false statement will be considered defamatory per se if it naturally exposes the subject of the statement to hatred, ridicule, contempt or disgrace.

 Conversely, some jurisdictions define defamation per se even more narrowly than the four categories set forth above.
 In Maryland, for example, the only two specifically recognized categories of statements that are defamatory per se are statements that impute a criminal offense or lack of chastity.
 This limited definition is particularly important for businesses pursuing a defamation claim in Maryland.
 While businesses, like an individual plaintiff, can generally avail themselves of the defamation per se doctrine, in Maryland – which does not recognize false statements concerning conduct incompatible with proper conduct of business, trade or profession as defamation per se – it will be nearly impossible for a business pursuing a defamation per se claim to take advantage of the benefits of the doctrine.
 A Maryland defamation lawyer can provide answers to you questions

-In light of the foregoing, it is crucial that defamation plaintiffs pay attention to the specific law that will be applied to their case.
+In light of the foregoing, it is important that defamation plaintiffs pay attention to the specific law that will be applied to their case.
 This is particularly true where defamation occurs on the internet such as cases of internet defamation.
 Frequently, internet defamation cases will arise from false online statements made by one or more defendants in one or more different states against a plaintiff in an entirely different jurisdiction.
 Determining which state’s substantive law will apply to the case is necessary to determine whether the statements at issue are defamation per se and, thus, what must be pled and proved.

 A false and defamatory statement of fact